GSG-CA/curriculum/coursebook/week-1/codereviewintro.md

 ### 1. Locate the GitHub repository you are planning to review :mag:

 * Students are responsible for:
-  * sharing a link to their repo in their cohort's gitter channel prior to 10am, so that all code reviewers (students, mentors, alumni) know where to go
+  * sharing a link to their repo in their cohort's Discord channel prior to 10am, so that all code reviewers (students, mentors, alumni) know where to go
   * organising which student group will be code reviewed by which other group in the cohort
   * Clone the repo of the project you're reviewing and run the app from your local machine, to check whether it runs as expected.
     + Chances are, if you run the app, you will do something slightly different than what the author tried when testing their change.
 You may discover important cases they missed.